 Your employer (or employers) will deduct the tax you owe from your wages when they pay you each month, and report this to HMRC.
 Because you won’t have a P45 from your first employer (because you didn’t leave), your second employer will ask you to complete a New Starter Form.

-The information you provide helps ensure you’re placed on the correct tax code, so that you pay the right amount of tax.
-If your total earnings will take you above the higher rate tax threshold, make sure you tell HMRC!
+The information you provide helps ensure you’re placed on the correct tax code so you can pay the right amount of tax.
+Make sure you tell HMRC if your total earnings will take you above the higher rate tax threshold!

 You have a full-time job, and decide to boost your income by running your own business in your spare time.
 For example, by offering freelance services, or setting up an Etsy shop to sell your artwork.